Support Us Button Widget

 Image via the City of Richmond

-The city has an interactive map with information on all of these, as well as several more.
+The city has an interactive map with information on all of these gardens + more.
 If you want to start your own community garden, head to Richmond Grows Gardens.
 There are several garden sites waiting for go-getting growers.
-You can also search for gardens we didn’t mention this time around.
+You can also search for gardens we may not have mentioned this time around.

 Ready to get your hands dirty?
-Search the Community Foundation page for garden activities, or read our conversation with local master gardener Don Moore to learn how to start a garden of your own.
+Search the Community Foundation page for garden activities, or read our conversation with local master gardener Don Moore to learn how to start your own garden.

 Add to our list by letting us know the community gardens where you volunteer.